 This shaved Brussels sprouts salad has a sweet and savory crunch to it.
-Made with shaved Brussels sprouts, crispy apples, dried cranberries, walnuts, and tossed in a delicious viniagrette, it’s the perfect side dish for any meal!
+It’s made with shaved Brussels sprouts, crispy apples, dried cranberries, walnuts, and tossed in a delicious vinaigrette.
+Enjoy it as a side or on its own!

 A few years ago, I became a fan of Brussels sprouts after disliking them for a majority of my life.
 And I think there are many out there like myself.
 What I realized was that it wasn’t that I disliked Brussels sprouts, it’s just I didn’t like how they were cooked, at least the ones I had tried up until this point.

 Fast forward a few years later, this shaved Brussels sprouts salad is one of my favorite ways to enjoy the leafy vegetable (along with these spicy Brussels Sprouts)!
 And while I love to roast Brussels sprouts, sometimes I’m just not in the mood to preheat my oven and wait.